Table of Contents

-The energy dose describes a quantity of energy absorbed by an object (e.g., tissue) being radiated.
-It is primarily dependent on the radiation intensity of the ionizing radiation and the absorbency of the tissue.
+The energy dose describes a quantity of energy absorbed by an object (e.g., tissue) exposed to radiation.
+It is primarily dependent on the radiation intensity of the ionizing radiation and tissue absorption.
 The unit of the energy dose is the gray [Gy].

-The ion dose is defined as a size that provides the strength of the radiation.
-It is described by the following formula:
+The ion dose is defined as the amount that provides radiation strength.
+It is defined by the following formula:

 Ion dose = released charge/mass of the radiated substance

-The ion dose is written with the unit Columb/kilogram [C/kg].
+The ion dose is expressed in Coulomb/kilogram [C/kg].
 (See article: Physics for Medical Students – Ionizing Radiation and Radioactivity)

-The equivalent dose states how strong or intense the biological effect of a specific dose of radiation is.
-The unit for the equivalent dose is the sievert [Sv].
+The equivalent dose defines the strength or intensity of the biological effect of a specific dose of radiation.
+The equivalent dose is expressed in sieverts [Sv].

 Molecules are destroyed by ionizing radiation.
-However, the damage caused solely by the momentarily radiated, and thus destroyed, molecules is relatively low.
+However, the damage caused solely by momentary radiation and destruction is relatively low.
 The damage caused by the subsequent chemical reactions in the body is much greater.

 - Short-term exposure:

-From 0.2 to 1 Sv: This may result in so-called radiation sickness.
-The symptoms of this affliction are quite various and may cause anything from minor long-term damage to even death.
+From 0.2 to 1 Sv: Exposure to 0.2 to 1 Sv may result in so-called radiation sickness.
+The symptoms vary and may cause minor long-term damage or even death.
 The process depends on the dose of radiation.

-From 4 Sv onward: In 50 % of the cases, such a dose of radiation leads to death.
+From 4 Sv onward: In 50% of the cases, exposure to a dose of 4 Sv leads to death.

-From 7 Sv onward: A dosage this high is always fatal.
-Characteristic damage includes a weakened immune system, burns, changes in DNA or even mutations.
+From 7 Sv onward: Exposure to a dosage of 7 Sv is always fatal, due to weakened immune system, burns, changes in DNA or even mutations.

 - Intermediate equivalent doses:

-Mid-term equivalent doses equate to approx. 0.1 Sv.
-This is the dose that a person of 76 years of age has received through cosmic/natural radiation.
+Mid-term equivalent doses equate to approx. 0.1 Sv, which is the dose that a person aged 76 years has received through cosmic/natural radiation.